External Sources

 - Crawl progress for active crawls

-- Quick actions to sync, edit, or delete sources
+- Quick actions to crawl, edit, or delete sources

 - Document browser to explore crawled content